-Step 2 - Admission to the Glenn Korff School of Music via Audition
+Step 2 - Schedule your Audition at the Glenn Korff School of Music

 After applying to the University, schedule an audition with the Glenn Korff School of Music by completing the audition request form below.